marcogreselin/patient-registry/README.md

   * Add an appointment.
 You can only select a patient that exists from a drop down menu.
   * After every edit the panels are updated.
 Also the JTable in the HomePage frame is updated.
   * Search button allows to search for all fields in the patients table.
 This is achieved through a UNION query.
 The JTable will update with the results.
-- Import and Export pane (optional)
+- Import and Export pane
   * Please use the file import.csv which has the right template for the import.
 One dialog box will appear confirming you added every patient.
 You can only import *.csv files.
   * For the export, select the destination folder (do not double click).
 It will create a results.csv file.
 - Logout button at the top right.